Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 - Method name: `threeSort`
 - Inputs: `String[] args`
 - Returns: `None`
-- Description: Prints three integer inputed in the order from greatest to least
+- Description: Prints three integer inputs in the order from greatest to least

 ## S1 — Printing a `\`
 ### Example